DeanLight/spannerlib/README.md

 ### lexer and parser

-The lexical analyses and parsing is done using lark's lexer and parser.
+The lexical analyses and parsing are done using lark's lexer and parser.
 * lark's lexer and parser receive a grammar file as an input, which can be found [here](/src/rgxlog-interpreter/src/rgxlog/grammar/grammar.lark)

 * A handy cheat sheet that will help you to read the grammar can be found at: https://cheatography.com/erezsh/cheat-sheets/lark/